Omega-3 fatty acids are a type of polyunsaturated fat with many health benefits.

 1. Short chain omega-3 fatty acids: alpha-linoleic acid (ALA) which is an essential fatty acid.
 This means our body is unable to make this fat and we must get it through our diet.
 Sources of ALA are mostly plant-based.

 2. Long chain omega-3 fatty acids: eicosapentaeinoic acid (EPA), docosahexaenoic acid (DHA), and docosapentaenoic acid (DPA).
 These fats are commonly associated with a diet rich in oily fish.
+Our body is able to make a small amount of EPA and DHA using the short chain omega-3 fat alpha-linoleic acid.

 Studies show many health benefits of omega-3 fatty acids, particularly from the long-chain fatty acids (EPA, DHA and DPA).